Characters: Mazinger Z

 - Butt Monkey: Often he was the target of many jokes and laughs.

 - Crouching Moron, Hidden Badass: Boss is the Butt Monkey, Hopeless Suitor and Plucky Comic Relief Gonk character.
 He is mocked and ridiculized by his friends and belittled by the villains, and he gets beaten easily in each battle.
 Still, when he is angry he can get scarily competent and even Badass.
 He is Acrofatic and perfectly capable of holding his own on a fistfight, and although his Humongous Mecha is a pile of scrap gets destroyed in every fight, he has blown up some dangerous Robeasts and pulled off several awesome Big Damn Heroes moments.
-Also, threatening Kouji (his Vitriolic Best Buddy) or Sayaka (his crush) is a bad idea.
+Also, threatening his friend Kouji or Sayaka (his crush) is a bad idea.

 - Dub Name Change: To Bobo in Tranzor Z.